Y0Coss/docs-fork/pages/bare_metal_cloud/dedicated_servers/solidigm_d7-p5520_fw_update/guide.en-gb.md

 Status : Firmware updated successfully.
 Please reboot the system.
 ```

-At this point the firmware update is complete, please reboot your server.
+At this point the firmware update is complete.
+You should now reboot your server.

 #### Step 4 - Check the firmware version is up-to-date after the server reboot